How to grow in your christian faith

 Therefore, putting aside all malice and all deceit and hypocrisy and envy and all slander, like newborn babies, long for the pure milk of the word, so that by it you may grow in respect to salvation.
 (1 Peter 2:1–2, NASB95)

-If you're a new Christian, a great place to start reading is the gospel of John.
+If you're a new Christian, a great place to start reading is the Gospel of John.
+It describes how much God loves us and is a summary of much of the teaching of the entire Bible.
 Read a chapter a day.
-Before you read, pray and ask God to give you understanding of His Word and t use the portion you will read to cause you to grow in your faith.
-You might want to take a few brief notes and jot down anything you learn about God, any sins to confess or avoid, and any commands to obey.
+Before you read, pray and ask God to give you understanding of His Word and to use the portion you will read to cause you to grow in your relationship with Him.
+You might want to take notes and jot down anything you learn about God, any sins to confess or avoid, and any commands to obey.

 2. In order to grow we must pray